xenoinc/LiteHexEdit/readme.md

 | Hex calculator            | Planning
 | Multi-platform            | Considering

 ## Building the Code

 The requirements are simple:

 * Visual Studio 2022
 * Windos OS 8, 10, and 11

+## Nastalgia Time

+This project is a revitalization of one of my favorite hex editors, [Be.HexEditor](https://sourceforge.net/p/hexbox/) by Bernhard Elbl.
+Back when Hex Editors were at a premium cost, this FOSS tool was here to save the day.